Music

 Everyone has a story to tell – Folkestone Songwriting Festival

 Folkestone Songwriting Festival is the brain child of Lorraine Lucas, who lounges in the Eleto Café wearing a knowing smile.
 This is a woman who could convince anyone they are capable of writing a song, even if you’ve never entertained that idea!
 Everyone has a song in them, and everyone has a story to tell.
-Lorraine started the Folkestone Songwriting Festival in 2017, and Folkelife thought it was high time we found out more about it.
+Lorraine started the Folkestone Songwriting Festival in 2017, and Folkelife wanted to see how the festival has evolved.

 Folkestone music town